hpi-swa-lab/squeak-inbox-talk/README.md

 Alternatively, you can download the one-click image from the [latest release](https://github.com/hpi-swa-lab/squeak-inbox-talk/releases) and run it with zero installation effort.

+For detailed information on how to use the tool - in case this should not be straightforward -, see the [usage documentation](./USAGE.md).

 ## Why?

 Many Squeakers have experienced the following troubles in the past: